OPEA Documentation Generation

 Documentation Presentation Theme

 Sphinx supports easy customization of the generated HTML documentation appearance through the use of themes.
 The sphinx-rtd-theme (Read The Docs) theme is installed as part of the requirements.txt list above.
-Tweaks to the standard read-the-docs appearance are added by using CSS and JavaScript customization found in doc/_static, and theme template overrides found in doc/_templates.
+Tweaks to the standard read-the-docs appearance are added by using CSS and JavaScript customization found in doc/sphinx/_static, and theme template overrides found in doc/sphinx/_templates.
 If you change to another theme, you’ll need to tweak these customizations, not something for the faint of heart.

 The Sphinx build system creates document cache information that attempts to expedite documentation rebuilds, but occasionally can cause an unexpected error or warning to be generated.
 Doing a make clean to create a clean generation environment and a make html again generally fixes these issues.